James Scott, 1st Duke of Monmouth, Illegitimate Son of King Charles II of England

 by Susan Flantzer © Unofficial Royalty 2014

 Lucy Walter was born around 1630 at Roch Castle near Haverfordwest, Wales to William Walter and Elizabeth Prothero.
 During the English Civil War, the Walter family supported the royalist forces and in 1644 Roch Castle was captured by the parliamentary forces and burned.
 The Walter family fled and Lucy found herself in London and soon set sail for The Hague where she met Charles.
-On April 9, 1649, Lucy gave birth in Rotterdam, The Netherlands to a son named James.
+On April 9, 1649, Lucy gave birth in Rotterdam, then in the Principality of Orange, now in The Netherlands, to a son named James.
 Charles did acknowledge the child, but some thought that Colonel Robert Sidney, a younger son of the 2nd Earl of Leicester, was the father.

 When James was about nine years old, he was brought to Paris and placed in the care of his paternal grandmother Henrietta Maria of France, who had returned to her home country during the English Civil War.
 James lived in the household of William Crofts, 1st Baron Crofts who had followed Charles into exile after the execution of King Charles I of England.
 At this time, James took the surname Crofts.
 In 1662, two years after his father was restored to the English throne, James was brought to England.